Becoming Catholic (OCIA)

 You become Catholic at the celebration of the three Sacraments of Initiation, which are Baptism (for those who are not yet baptized), Confirmation and Holy Eucharist, which takes place every year at the Easter Vigil, the evening before Easter Sunday.

-Would if I am already Baptized in another Christian Faith Tradition?
+What if I am already Baptized in another Christian Faith Tradition?

-If you have been validly baptized outside the Catholic Church, ‘Becoming Catholic (RCIA)’ is for you as well; it is a process that you explore and learn about the Catholic faith and prepare to come into full communion with the Catholic Church.
+If you have been validly baptized outside the Catholic Church, ‘Becoming Catholic (OCIA)’ is for you as well; it is a process that you explore and learn about the Catholic faith and prepare to come into full communion with the Catholic Church.
 It is a formation period that deepens your relationship with Our Lord Jesus Christ which you began at your Baptism, with the goal of becoming an intentional disciple of Jesus Christ in the Catholic Church.

 Validly baptized persons become Catholic by being formally received into the Catholic by making a public profession of the Catholic faith and receiving the Sacraments of Confirmation and the Holy Eucharist.

-Would if I am already a Baptized Catholic but have not yet received the Sacraments of Confirmation or Holy Communion?
+What if I am already a Baptized Catholic but have not yet received the Sacraments of Confirmation or Holy Communion?

 If you are a Baptized Catholic and have not yet received the Sacraments of Eucharist and/or Confirmation, ‘Becoming Catholic’ is for you as a formation and preparation period to deepen your relationship with Our Lord Jesus Christ with the goal of becoming an intentional disciple of Jesus Christ as you prepare to complete these Sacraments of Initiation.